OutSystems/cloud-connector/README.md

       https://acme.outsystems.app/sg_6c23a5b4-b718-4634-a503-f22aed17d4e7 \
       R:8081:192.168.0.3:8393 R:8082:192.168.0.4:587

 In this example, you create a tunnel to connect two endpoints.
 One, as before, `192.168.0.3:8393`, a REST API service (HTTP/TCP) running on IP address `192.168.0.3`.
-The endpoint is available for use by applications running in the connected stage at `secure-gateway:8081`.
+The endpoint is available for use by apps running in the connected stage at `secure-gateway:8081`.
 Second, `192.168.0.4:587`, an SMTP server (SMTP/TCP) running on `192.168.0.4`, another IP in the internal address range.
-The endpoint is available for use by applications running in the connected stage at `secure-gateway:8082`.
+The endpoint is available for use by apps running in the connected stage at `secure-gateway:8082`.

 You can create a tunnel to any endpoint that's in the internal address range and so network accessible over TCP or UDP from the system you run `outsystemscc` on.
 If the connection is over UDP, add `/udp` to the end of the remote port.

-You or can learn more about using connected endpoints in application development on the [Project Neo documentation site](https://www.outsystems.com/goto/secure-gateways).
-Be sure to share the list of connected endpoint(s) of the form `secure-gateway:<port>` with members of your team responsible developing applications in Service Studio.
+You or can learn more about using connected endpoints in app development on the [Project Neo documentation site](https://www.outsystems.com/goto/secure-gateways).
+Be sure to share the list of connected endpoint(s) of the form `secure-gateway:<port>` with members of your team responsible developing apps in Service Studio.

 ### Logging